WebberZone/knowledgebase/readme.txt

 == Upgrade Notice ==

-= 1.9.0 =
+= 2.0.0 =
-* Three new widgets; Template enhancements; New options.
-Check the Changelog for more details
+* Gutenberg block, CodeMirror formatting, bug fixes and code cleanup.
+Check the Changelog for more details.

 == Changelog ==